JBRadio/Chrome-Extension-for-Jisho.org/README.md

  - Access to tabs: Same as above.
  - Access to context menu: This is the right-click menu
  - Access to Chrome/local storage: Used for storing window size and theme preferences and last search save.
+ - Clipboard Write, allow access to "Copy Link" from the current search page

 ## Credits and Chrome Web Store